a-schaefers/grokEmacs/README.md

 #### Disable module files entirely

-Suppose you looked through `init.el` and `grok-core/`, and decided you don’t want `grok-better-defaults` or `grok-better-scratch` to load at all.
+Suppose you looked through `init.el` and `grok-core/`, and decided you don't want `grok-better-defaults` or `grok-better-scratch` to load at all.
 Just add this to `grok-opts.el`:

 ```elisp